 Performance results are presented in the table below.
-The "Core DI" performance is shown in the top row of the table and for comparison purposes the returns of the stock market as measured by the S&P 500 are shown in the bottom row.
+The "Core DI" performance is shown in the top row of the table and for comparison purposes the returns of 50% Stock / 50% Bond MPT, asset-allocation portfolio shown in the bottom row.
 The "Sharpe Ratio" in the last column is a measure of how much return is obtained for each unit of risk taken and the higher the better.
 Any Sharpe Ratio over 1.00 is seen as a superior investment.

 The performance of this Core DI during this period is absolutely astonishing when considering that it included a major stock market crash in 2008 - a period when the Core Dynamic Investment earned +57% while the stock market was crashing just as hard.
 Of course this happened because the Core DI quickly recognized the market trends and switched to holding a Bond ETF as Stocks were crashing.

 The Superiority of Dynamic Investments vs. Static Investments